envergokmen/HealthCheck/README.md

 ```

 ## I've created a few test for the app
-HealthCheck.Tests
+HealthCheck.Tests, I used inmemory feature of EFCore, Mocked some classes and methods

-## You can add bulk test items at the app starts, it will add 4 test urls for 1 min.
+## You can add bulk test items at the app start, it will add 4 test urls for 1 min.
-It will ask if you don't have any app only, yello button after login.
+It will ask if you don't have any app only, yellow button after login.